|ONCE FALLEN ANNOTATED TABLE OF CONTENTS

 bitterness of their product.

-in its initial production, but in the change of the product over the years.
-The formula for many sugar-laden cereals
+its initial production, but in the change of the product over the years.
+The formula for many sugar-laden cereals were

-that these laws are ineffective and rife with negative consequences.
-Worse than having virtually no impact on the
+these laws are ineffective and rife with negative consequences.
+Worse than having virtually no impact on the prevalence

-prevalence of new sex crimes, but it was actually increasing those factors that increase the likelihood of re-offending!
+of new sex crimes, but it was actually increasing those factors that increase the likelihood of re-offending!
+Reforms will

-Reforms will be slow in coming, as those who created these laws are afraid or stubbornly latching on to their failed
+be slow in coming, as those who created these laws are afraid or stubbornly latching on to their failed formula.
+Whatever

-formula.
-Whatever the case, reforms can only occur when we discipline ourselves as we should when dieting, which
+the case, reforms can only occur when we discipline ourselves as we should when dieting, which means putting away

 SEX OFFENDER LAWS: MISSION ACCOMPLISHED?

-on individuals who have served their time but are bound by these laws.
-Every day I wake up wondering whether
+individuals who have served their time but are bound by these laws.
+Every day I wake up wondering whether congress

-congress has passed a new law with the latest novel approach to dealing with registrants or expounding on an existing
+has passed a new law with the latest novel approach to dealing with registrants or expounding on an existing law.
+Each

-law.
-Each law is progressively intruding to the point I believe we will place “the mark” on our foreheads or right hands.
+law is progressively intruding to the point I believe we will place “the mark” on our foreheads or right hands.
+Sex offender

-Sex offender laws are a powerful and dangerous tool, but is also prone to deal unintended consequences.
-Registries
+laws are a powerful and dangerous tool, but is also prone to deal unintended consequences.
+Registries have been

-have been used by individuals targeting sex offenders for vigilantism.
-Residency restrictions have driven registrants
+used by individuals targeting sex offenders for vigilantism.
+Residency restrictions have driven registrants “underground”

-“underground” or have made them homeless.
-Various laws have caused registrants to experience emotional and
+or have made them homeless.
+Various laws have caused registrants to experience emotional and financial instability,

 While many readers may share the sentiment sex offenders are “getting what they deserve,” there are far-reaching